By Design Holistic Health – Our Team

 Katie, our Naturopath, will be your advocate and help to empower you to optimal health, in gut health issues, fatigue, inflammation and weight loss goals.

-Debbie and Lisa, our Counsellors, are your listening ears and guiding voices through life’s challenges.
-They are very qualified to care for your emotional, mental and life situation needs.
+Lisa Eno (Maravelis) is your listening ears and guiding voice through life’s challenges.
+Lisa has a vast and diverse experience as a Counsellor and very qualified to care for your emotional, mental and life situation needs.

 Our Osteopaths practice with these thoughts in mind: